 A first for the Yacht-Master is the matte black dial, which contrasts with the rose gold Chromolight hands and hour markers which are filled with a luminescent material that emits a blue glow.
 The flange is in brushed rose gold, with the word “Rolex” engraved around the entire ring.
 The word “Rolex” and the crown logo are stamped at 12 o’clock in gold.
 The minute scale and additional dial markings are printed in white, with the exception of the words “Yacht-Master” which are in red.

-A rose gold bezel with an ultra scratch resistant matte black ceramic (Cerachrom) insert, and polished raised numerals that make up the 60-minute graduated scale for calculating elapsed times – marks the first ceramic bezel on a Yacht-Master.
+A rose gold bezel with ultra scratch-resistant matte black ceramic (Cerachrom) inserts and polished raised numerals that make up the 60-minute graduated scale for calculating elapsed times – marks the first ceramic bezel on a Yacht-Master.
 The outer edge of the bezel is notched, making it easy to grip when rotating clockwise or counterclockwise.

 New patented Oysterflex bracelet

 All-new is the Oysterflex bracelet that offers the robustness of a metal bracelet, without sacrificing the comfort and flexibility of a rubber strap.
 At its cores is a superelastic metal blade over-molded with high-performance rubber.
 The bracelet connects to the case and clasp by a flexible titanium and nickel alloy blade.
 Further, the bracelet has a patented “longitudinal cushion system” that stabilizes the watch on the wrist for enhanced comfort.

 We spoke with Rolex Watch USA Inc, Vice President of Communications, Mounia Mechbal, and she aptly pointed out that the new Yacht-Master is the closet thing to an all-black watch that Rolex has ever produced.
 And we here at PROFESSIONAL WATCHES hope it’s a sign of what’s to come.